Consults at Bluff Road Psychology on Thursday.

 Sumedha practices from a culturally-sensitive, attachment-focused and systemic perspective, recognising the impact of early life experiences, the body and social environments on health and wellbeing.
 She takes a special interest in psychodynamic therapy.
 Outside of psychology, Sumedha holds extensive experience in education and healthcare.

-Sumedha welcomes young people, adults, families and older adults to provide support with:
+Sumedha welcomes young people ages 6 and up, adults, families and older adults to provide support with:

 - Identity and belonging